jasset75/Spark-Cassandra-Notes/docs/index.md

-# Spark-Cassandra data analysis examples
+# Notes about Cassandra data computing with Apache Spark

 1. [Setting up the Environment](Environment.md)